Protection available to Collecting banker and responsibility of collecting banker

 2. The bank should have collected such cheque for a customer as an agent for collection and not as a holder for a value.

-3. The proceeds of the collected cheque are credited to only to the account of the payee or to the account of endorsee if endorsement on the instrument is regular.
+3. The proceeds of the collected cheque are credited to only to the account of the payee or to the account of the endorsee if endorsement on the instrument is regular.

 4. The collecting banker must have acted in good faith.
-Here ’good faith’ means banker had no reasonable ground to believe that the customer is not entitled to receive payment of the amount therein mentioned.
+Here ’good faith’ means the banker had no reasonable ground to believe that the customer is not entitled to receive payment of the amount therein mentioned.

 5. The collecting banker should have acted without negligence. ’Without negligence’ means the account of the customer on whose behalf cheque is collected, is opened with proper compliance of KYC norms such as verification of identity proof and address proof before opening the account.

-6. The collecting banker who received payment based on the electronic image of truncated cheque should have verified the apparent genuineness of the cheque in his possession with due diligence and ordinary care to ensure the prima facie genuineness of the instrument.
+6. The collecting banker who received payment based on the electronic image of the truncated cheque should have verified the apparent genuineness of the cheque in his possession with due diligence and ordinary care to ensure the prima facie genuineness of the instrument.

 Related articles: